WindyBanana/TUIfy-backend-setup/README.md

-# Launchify
+# TUIfy

 **Production-ready Next.js projects in minutes, not hours**

 Automated project generator with smart resume, progress tracking, and zero-config service integration.
 Choose your stack, enter your API keys, and get a fully configured app ready to deploy.

-> **Why Launchify?** Every new project starts the same way: hours configuring Vercel, setting up Clerk webhooks, connecting Convex, managing environment variables.
-Launchify automates the repetitive setup so you can skip straight to building what makes your product unique.
+> **Why TUIfy?** Every new project starts the same way: hours configuring Vercel, setting up Clerk webhooks, connecting Convex, managing environment variables.
+TUIfy automates the repetitive setup so you can skip straight to building what makes your product unique.

 ```bash
 ./create-project.sh